prudhvirajn/ServeML/Project_Reports/Project-Description.md

 #### Abstract

-In recent years, deep learning has started to dominate traditional Machine Learning problems.
-This project, we investigate if deep learning systems can truly adapt to unseen changes in serving data.
+Deep learning has started to dominate traditional Machine Learning problems.
+In this project, we investigate if deep learning systems can truly adapt to unseen changes in serving data.
 We look at common neural networks used for image classification.
-These neural networks are trained on the standard training set.
-We apply numerous image augmentations to the test set to see how their accuracies change with respect to the augmentations.
+These neural networks are trained on a standard training set.
+We apply numerous image distortions to the test set to see how models’ accuracies change.

 #### Inadequacy of Current Solutions to Problem